ONSdigital/dp-search-data-extractor/docs/contract/README.md

 ### Resource has been deleted

-When a resource has been updated, issue an event to the topic `search-content-deleted` with your resource's uri.
+When a resource has been deleted, issue an event to the topic `search-content-deleted` with your resource's uri.

 ### Resource has been created